-This guide provides instructions on how to install and configure your Cisco Aironet 1830 Series Access Point.
-This guide also provides mounting instructions and limited troubleshooting procedures.
+This guide provides instructions on how to install your Cisco Catalyst 9117AX series access points and provides links to resources which can help you configure the access point.
+This guide provides mounting instructions and limited troubleshooting procedures.

-The 1830 Series Access Point is referred to as the access point, or abbreviated as AP in this document.
+The 9117AX series access point is referred to as access point or AP in this document.